 c by running the command

-defaults write org.p0deje.Maccy hotKey shift+control+c.
+defaults write org.p0deje.Maccy hotKey shift+command+c.

 In the recent MacBook Pros, the top function keys are replaced with a secondary screen called the touchbar.
 Unfortunately, Apple’s configurability and software integration of the screen is poor.
 Pock is a Mac app that allows the touch bar to be a lot more useful than what comes default with macOS.